SysKitTeam/docs-point/governance-and-automation/provisioning/templates.md

     * Predefine members that are always added to this type of workspace
     * Allow end-users to specify additional ones in addition to predefined users
-    * Leave this option completely to the end-user who is requesting a new workspace
+    * Leave this option completely to the end user who is requesting a new workspace

 ![New Teams Template Dialog - Step 2](../../.gitbook/assets/provisioning-templates-teams-dialog-step-2.png)